nina-razmadze/ExpenseTracker/README.md

 Reports and Insights: Generate detailed reports and visual charts to gain insights into your spending patterns over time.

 Data Security: Rest assured that your financial data is secure.
-Expense Tracker employs robust security measures to protect your information
+Expense Tracker employs robust security measures to protect your information.

 Accessibility: The application is designed to be accessible to all users, ensuring that everyone can manage their expenses with ease.